“Welcome home and thank you for your service.”

 sharing the HEART of health

 We had planned a trip to New Mexico, not realizing we would be there on Memorial Day.
-I was going to attend a medical conference and we also wanted to visit the Vietnam Veterans Memorial at Angel Fire.
+I was attending a medical conference.
+We wanted to visit the Vietnam Veterans Memorial at Angel Fire.

 on the memorial grounds, the chapel in the background